-Gluten free baking in general presents it's own challenges with everything from how you're measuring ingredients to the batter rest time to starch content, even altitude, but throw in flour substitutes and it gets even more complicated.
+In general, gluten free baking presents it's own challenges with everything from how you're measuring ingredients (always use a digital scale) to the batter rest time to starch content, even altitude, but throw in the possibility of gluten-containing grains like in oat products and oat flour and it gets even more complicated.

-Let’s take a closer look at oat flour and check out all the options for substitutions.
+Let’s take a closer look at oat flour and if it's safe to consume on a gluten-free diet.

 Jump to:

 Oats grow in northwest Europe, North America, and the Himalayas-all foothills, temperate regions.
-Unlike other cereals, oats require more rain and less heat.
+Unlike other gluten-free and gluten grains, oats require more rain and less heat.

 - Oats contain more fat and protein but less carbs and sugar than whole wheat.

-- They also contain a significant amount of Calcium.
+- They contain a significant amount of calcium.

 - Oats also help people stabilize their blood sugar.